presnick/ProgramsInformationPeople/_sources/UsingRESTAPIs/flickr.rst

 Below is some code that queries the flickr API for images that have a particular tag (I have found that searching for "mountains", "Switzerland", and "cows" usually produces beautiful images that are "safe for work", so the example below does that search.)

+## TODO: integrate with the other changes I had made to flickr code and make this specifically about functions, not about caching

 .. note:

     To run this code, you will need to copy it to a file on your local machine (not an activecode window), and **paste in an api_key that you get from flickr**.